scientific-python/scientific-python.org/content/en/community/ways-to-contribute.md

 Most Open source projects are developed in English, but many use platforms to translate their interface, webpage, or documentation.
 If you speak another language and feel comfortable translating, this is a way you can help.
-Projects use platforms as Transifex, weblate or crowdin where you can join as a volunteer contributor.
+Projects use platforms as Transifex, weblate, or crowdin where you can join as a volunteer contributor.

 ### Participating in the community